Adapt and Diffuse: Sample-adaptive Reconstruction via Latent Diffusion Models: Experiments

 \section{Experiments}

-\textbf{Dataset --} We perform experiments on CelebA-HQ ($256 \times 256$) \cite{karras_progressive_2018} where we match the training and validation splits used to train LDMs in \cite{rombach2022high}, and set aside $1k$ images from the validation split for testing.
-For comparisons involving image domain score models we test on FFHQ \cite{karras2019style}, as pre-trained image-domain score models have been trained on the complete CelebA-HQ dataset, unlike LDMs.
+\textbf{Dataset --} We perform experiments on CelebA-HQ ($256 \times 256$) \citep{karras_progressive_2018} and LSUN Bedrooms \citep{yu2015lsun}.
+We match the training and validation splits used in \citet{rombach2022high}, and set aside $200$ images from the validation split for testing.
+For comparisons involving the CelebA dataset and image domain score models we test on FFHQ \citep{karras2019style}, as pre-trained image-domain score models have been trained on the entire CelebA-HQ.

-\textbf{Degradations --} We investigate two degradations of diverging characteristics. \uline{Varying blur, fixed noise}: we apply Gaussian blur with kernel size of $61$ and sample kernel standard deviation uniformly on $[0 , 3]$, where $0$ corresponds to no blurring.
-We add Gaussian noise to images in the $[0, 1]$ range with noise standard deviation of $0.05$. \uline{Nonlinear blur, fixed noise}: we deploy GOPRO motion blur simulated by a neural network model from \cite{tran2021explore}.
+\textbf{Degradations --} We consider three degradations of diverging characteristics. \uline{Gaussian blur}: we apply Gaussian blur with kernel size of $61$.
+In order to investigate the effect of strongly varying degradation severity on sampling techniques, we analyze two settings: (1) varying Gaussian blur, where we sample the kernel standard deviation uniformly on $[0 , 3]$ ($0$ corresponds to no blurring) and (2) fixed Gaussian blur where the kernel standard deviation is set to $3$. \uline{Nonlinear blur}: we deploy GOPRO motion blur simulated by a neural network model from \citet{tran2021explore}.
 This is a nonlinear forward model due to the camera response function.
-We randomly sample nonlinear blur kernels for each image and add Gaussian noise with standard deviation $0.05$.
+We randomly sample nonlinear blur kernels for each image. \uline{Varying random inpainting}: we randomly mask $70-80\%$ of the pixels, where the masking ratio is drawn uniformly.
+In all experiments, we add Gaussian noise to images in the $[0, 1]$ range with noise std of $0.05$.

-\textbf{Comparison methods --} We compare our method, \methodname{}, with SwinIR \cite{liang_swinir_2021}, a state-of-the-art Transformer-based supervised image restoration model, DPS \cite{chung2022diffusion}, a diffusion-based solver for noisy inverse problems, and Come-Closer-Diffuse-Faster (CCDF) \cite{chung2022come}, an accelerated image-domain diffusion sampler with two variants: (1) CCDF-DPS: we replace the projection-based data consistency method with diffusion posterior sampling \cite{chung2022diffusion} to facilitate nonlinear forward models and (2) CCDF-L: we deploy CCDF in latent space using the same LDM as for our method and we replace the data consistency step with LDPS based on \eqref{eq:latent_dps}.
-The latter method can be viewed as a fixed diffusion steps version of \methodname{}.
-For all CCDF-variants we use the SwinIR reconstruction as initialization.
-Finally, we show results of decoding our severity encoder's latent estimate $\hat{\vct{z}}$ directly without diffusion, denoted by AE (autoencoded).
-Further details on comparison methods are in Appendix \ref{apx:comparison}.